Alexwxwu/tse-omni-code/README.md

   data scp format are mainly based on this repository.
 - [ClearerVoice-Studio](https://github.com/modelscope/ClearerVoice-Studio): the
-  dataloader and training optimization are based on a simplified version of this repository, which also provides the segmentation (seg) model checkpoint.
+  dataloader and training optimization are based on a simplified version of this repository, which also provides the  Gesture-cue (SEG) model checkpoint.